joyelkhan/Audio-Only-for-YouTube---Elite-Suite/CONTRIBUTING.md

 ---

-**Thank you for contributing to Audio Only for YouTube™ - Elite Edition!** 🎧
+**Thank you for contributing to YouTube Audio Player - Background Play & Data Saver!** 🎧

 Your efforts help make YouTube a better experience for focused listening.